pixl8/Preside-CMS/support/docs/docs/02.devguides/29.taskmanager/page.md

 ## Defining tasks

 The system uses a coldbox handler, `Tasks.cfc`, to define tasks (it also supports a `ScheduledTasks.cfc` handler for backward compatibility).

-Each task is defined as a private action in the `Tasks.cfc` handler and decorated with metadata to give information about the task.
-The action must return a boolean value to indicate success or failure and accepts a `logger` argument that should be used for all task logging - doing so will enable the live log view for your task.
+* Each task is defined as a private action in the `Tasks.cfc` handler and decorated with metadata to give information about the task.
+* The action must return a boolean value to indicate success or failure
+* The action accepts a `logger` argument that should be used for all task logging - doing so will enable the live log view for your task.

 For example:

 ```luceescript
 // /handlers/Tasks.cfc